 Arriving at the Premier Inn Dublin

-The bus journey took no longer than five minutes and drops you off right outside the front door of the hotel.
+The bus journey took no longer than five minutes and dropped you off right outside the hotel’s front door.

 There are two entrances to the hotel, front and rear.

-The second door doesn’t have a disabled access auto facility which although I managed it would be difficult for someone travelling without a carer or companion.
+Although I managed, the second door doesn’t have a disabled access auto facility, which would be difficult for someone travelling without a carer or companion.

-This is not a criticism more an observation as I’m sure if you asked; someone would open the door, but it’s a minor inconvenience.
+This is not a criticism, more an observation, as I’m sure someone would open the door if you asked, but it’s a minor inconvenience.

-Once inside, there’s plenty of space to manoeuvre a chair and plenty of comfortable seating.
+Once inside, there’s plenty of space to manoeuvre a chair and comfortable seating.

-The reception desk is very close to both entrances and has a low-level section for chair users.
+The reception desk is close to both entrances and has a low-level section for chair users.

-I explained we’d phoned ahead about an early check-in, clearly, the member of staff had made a note on the computer and our room was ready for us.
+I explained we’d phoned ahead about early check-in.
+The staff member had made a note on the computer, and our room was ready for us.

-If you’ll struggle with doors I suggest you inform the staff as other floors may have easier access.
+If you struggle with doors, I suggest informing the staff as other floors may have easier access.

 Again the door to the room is by way of an electronic key card.

-We’d booked an adapted room which was more than adequate for our needs and although adapted it didn’t feel like a hospital room which was a concern.
+We’d booked an adapted room that was more than adequate for our needs, and although adapted, it didn’t feel like a hospital room which was a concern.